MuhammadHamzaZeeshan/python-practice/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact [MuhammadHamzaZeeshan](mailto:hamzazeeshan675@gmail.com).
+For any questions or suggestions, please open an issue or contact via email: hamzazeeshan675@gmail.com.